Bronek Masojada

-Alderman Bronek Masojada FRSA (born Bronislaw Edmund Masojada, 31 December 1961), is a British businessman and insurer, CEO of Hiscox from 2000 to 2021.
+Alderman Bronek Masojada (born Bronislaw Edmund Masojada, 31 December 1961), is a British businessman and insurer, CEO of Hiscox from 2000 to 2021.

 Elected Alderman for Billingsgate Ward in 2019, Masojada served as a Sheriff of London for 2023/24.

 Background and education

 Of Polish descent and raised in the Catholic faith, the elder son of Milek Masojada (1929–2015), an engineer, and Shirley née Johnston, his great-aunt was the Righteous Felicja Masojada (1898–1943).

 Educated at Durban High School before reading Civil Engineering at the University of KwaZulu-Natal, where he graduated BSc, Masojada then pursued Management Studies as a Rhodes Scholar at Trinity College, Oxford, receiving the postgraduate degree of MPhil.

-Masojada completed national service as a Second Lieutenant in the South African Army (1983–84).
+Masojada completed national service as a Lieutenant in the South African Army (1983–84).

 Career

 Masojada worked for McKinsey & Company from 1989 to 1993.
-He then joined Hiscox in 1993, became Chief Executive in 2000 and stepped down in 2021.
+He then joined Hiscox in 1993 as Managing Director, became Chief Executive in 2000 and stepped down in 2021.
 Masojada was a Deputy Chairman of Lloyd's of London from 2001 to 2007, and Chairman of the Lloyd's Tercentenary Research Foundation from 2008 to 2014.